Is Cataract Surgery Covered by Insurance, or Do You Pay Out of Pocket? Here’s everything you need to know

 • Premium eyewear with designer frames

 In addition to treatment-related expenses, you should also plan for deductibles, coinsurance, and copays.
 The amount typically varies among providers.
-Before scheduling your cataract surgery, ask your insurance provider the following questions.

 • Is cataract surgery covered as part of insurance?